 Greening EEB Meetings guidelines: It was agreed in 2014 that new EEB guidelines should be developed to reduce the environmental impact of EEB meetings, working groups and conferences.
-Guidelines to include all aspects of event organisation from preferred eco-friendly hotels to creation of folders.
-A working group will be convened and work on this through 2015.
-The guidelines will apply to EEB member organisations attending EEB meetings.
+Guidelines should include all aspects of event organisation from preferred eco-friendly hotels to creation of folders.
+Greening EEB Meetings guidelines were practically in use but a formal policy was not finalised in 2015.